codechips/FooocusPlus/fooocusplus_log.md

 * the user structure module now sets up the UserDir folders in a Linux compatible way
 * fixed a bug that was partially installing python_embedded within the program directory
 * this phantom python_embedded folder is automatically deleted if present
-* Flux models are installed in either the "FluxDev" or "FluxSchnell" folders
+* from 1.0.0, Flux models are installed in either the "FluxDev" or "FluxSchnell" folders
 * if an obsolete "Flux" folder is found and it is empty, it is automatically deleted

 # 1.0.0